To be eligible for SFIA, your land must:

 - Have an SFIA covenant in place at the County Recorder's Office.

-Some types of non-forested land are eligible for SFIA enrollment, such as:
+Some types of non-forested land may be enrolled in SFIA, such as:

 - Grasslands, wetlands, and brushlands that have a positive influence on local hydrology.

-No more than 50 percent of each piece of enrolled land can be non-forested
+No more than 50 percent of each piece of enrolled land may be non-forested

 Structures and Houses

-Land with a structure on it is not eligible for SFIA, but the remaining acres in the parcel may qualify for SFIA.
+Land with a structure on it is not eligible for SFIA.
+However, land surrounding a structure may qualify for SFIA.
 A minimum of three acres must be excluded for each improved structure that:

 - Is greater than 300 square feet or